dfuentes87/linux-sysadmin-questions/README.md

 * Please **do not** use the issue tracker for personal tech support requests.

-* Please **do not** derail or troll issues.
-Keep the discussion on topic and respect the opinions of others.

 #### Pull requests

 When creating a pull request, please heed the following: